 Visitors with kids may get a taste of North County when they make a jaunt up to Carlsbad to visit Legoland, but there is much more to see in North County San Diego than those famous building blocks.
 Here’s why you don’t want to miss out on this area of San Diego County on your next visit to America’s Finest City.

 First, where exactly is North County San Diego?
-North County stretches coastally from the tiny and tony city of Del Mar up to the more massive Oceanside, catching the beloved beach towns of Solana Beach, Cardiff, Encinitas, and Carlsbad within its boundaries.
+North County stretches from Del Mar up to the more massive Oceanside, catching the beloved beach towns of Solana Beach, Cardiff, Encinitas, and Carlsbad within its boundaries.
 North County then spreads east to residential Vista and San Marcos and the sprawling city of Escondido.

 Each beach town (actually city) has its own little downtown area.

 - Oceanside: The downtown area of Oceanside has been revamped in the past decade and now has trendy bars and restaurants, a movie theater, and enough breweries and local craft beer bars to warrant its own beer walking tours.

 - Carlsbad: The downtown area in Carlsbad, called Carlsbad Village, has a large assortment of restaurants, wine bars, and coffee houses.
 It even has a couple places to head to for dancing on a Friday or Saturday night.